 Arduino has been used in thousands of different projects and applications.
 This is due to its simplicity and ease of usage.
 Likewise, the Arduino software is also easy-to-use for beginners and provides express tools for advanced users as well.

-Believe me or not, unlike other embedded system design, you can learn Arduino with no prior knowledge in programming.
-In fact, Anyone, children, ladies, men, programmers even drivers can start tinkering and building Arduino projects by just following the step by step instructions of a kit (Arduino development board with sensor packs), or just reading and sharing ideas online with other experienced members (or perhaps a novice who has already done with a particular Arduino project and has acquired a little experience with that) of the Arduino community.
-Arduino gets rid of the complicated details of microcontroller programming and uses a simple easy-to-use package and libraries which offer some advantage and flexibility for students, makers, hobbyists and professionals alike.
+Believe me or not, unlike other embedded system designs, you can learn Arduino with no prior knowledge of programming.
+In fact, Anyone, children, ladies, men, programmers even drivers can start tinkering and building Arduino projects by just following the step-by-step instructions of a kit (Arduino development board with sensor packs).

-I have personally compiled below Some regular trump cards Arduino have over other microcontroller boards
+I have personally compiled below Some regular trump cards Arduino has over other microcontroller boards

 Arduino Programming: Hardware Overview

 - The board was designed by Arduino.cc in Italy.
-The site also host a community of makers and Arduino lovers who are always ready to assist you throughout your programming adventure.
+The site also hosts a community of makers and Arduino lovers who are always ready to assist you throughout your programming adventure.

-- The heart and brain of this development board is the Atmega328 microcontroller which was initially developed Atmel corporation and later acquired by Microchip Technology.
+- The heart and brain of this development board is the Atmega328 microcontroller which was initially developed by Atmel Corporation and later acquired by Microchip Technology.

 - Arduino UNO has 20 input/output pins.
 It is input/output because the same pin can be used as an input or output based on the program written unto it.